-As per article 58 of the Bank's articles of association, which were amended on 30 March 2016, the Bank does not distribute any dividends to the members of the Board of Directors (including the Chief Executive Officer) for their roles as members of the Board of Directors.
+As per the Bank's articles of association, the Bank does not distribute any dividends to the members of the Board of Directors (including the Chief Executive Officer) for their roles as members of the Board of Directors.
 Monthly remunerations of the members of the Board of Directors and auditors are determined annually at the Bank's General Shareholders' Meetings and disclosed to the Borsa İstanbul.

-The aggregate amount of the remuneration paid and benefits granted to the members of the Bank's Board of Directors and its senior management for 2016 was TL 22 million.
+The aggregate amount of the remuneration paid and benefits granted to the members of the Bank's Board of Directors and its senior management for 2018 was TL 28.2 million.